iTwin/itwinjs-core/core/frontend-devtools/README.md

 These key-ins configure screen-space effects that modify the image presented by the selected Viewport.

-* `fdt effect flip` - a mostly-useless effect that flips the viewport's image horizontally and/or vertically, for demonstration purposes.
+* `fdt effect flip` - a mostly-useless effect that flips the viewport's image horizontally and/or vertically, and/or inverts its colors, for demonstration purposes.
 Arguments:
   * "horizontal=0|1" - 1 to flip on X axis.
   * "vertical=0|1" - 1 to flip on Y axis.
+  * "color=0|1" - 1 to invert colors.

 ### Other key-ins